Best practices for including links

 - Weigh any cost of including a link, such as distraction or confusion to the reader, against the benefits.

-- Use links in notes or cautions only if it helps the reader complete the task or aids their understanding of the note or caution content.
-See Best practices for using callout boxes.
+- Use links in notes, cautions, or troubleshooting substeps only if it helps the reader complete the task or helps them get unstuck.

 Guidelines for including links

-- Give readers the context to decide if it's a link they want to select.
-Don't hide a link behind other words or actions in a sentence without stating what the link is and where the link takes them.
+- Give readers adequate context to decide if it's a link they want to follow.
+Don't hide a link behind words or actions in a sentence without stating what the link is.

 - In most cases, use the word "See" to introduce a link in the sentence or clause.

-- Use the exact topic title or section heading, name of the page, or name of the entity you are linking to for the link text.
-Don't paraphrase the linked-to topic name.
+- Use the exact topic title or section heading, page name, or entity name you are linking to for the link text.
+Don't paraphrase the linked-to topic title or name.

-- Keep punctuation that isn't part of the title outside the link.
+- Keep punctuation that isn't part of the title outside the hyperlink.

 Inline images | Formatting links in Splunk documentation |